From the Harford County Health Department:

 –The inability to perspire, caused by medications such as diuretics, sedatives, tranquilizers and certain heart and blood pressure drugs.

 –Taking several drugs for various conditions.
 It is important, however, to continue to take prescribed medication and discuss possible problems with a physician.

 –Age-related changes to the skin such as poor blood circulation and inefficient sweat glands

 –Heart, lung and kidney diseases, as well as any illness that causes general weakness or fever

-–High blood pressure or other conditions that require changes in diet.
+–High blood pressure or other conditions that require changes in diet or a monthly commitment to being able to buy amlodipine to manage the blood pressure.
 For example, people on salt restricted diets may be at an increased risk.
 Salt pills should not be used without first consulting a doctor.

 Ms. Kelly also encourages everyone to remember to pay attention to family members, co-workers, friends, neighbors, and even pets.
 “Make sure to take necessary precautions, especially if they are young, elderly, or ill.”

 For more information on heat-related illness, visit the Harford County Health Department website at www.harfordcountyhealth.com or call 410-612-1781 or the National Centers for Disease Control website at www.cdc.gov.
 Also, to obtain a free copy of the NIA’s Age Page on hyperthermia in English or in Spanish, contact the NIA Information Center at 1-800-222-2225 or visit their website at: